 This is a big week for us at Desiring God.
 We will be hosting our National Conference which begins Friday at the Minneapolis Convention Center.
-This will be our twelfth national conference, and it will be our final national conference. … I know a lot of listeners plan to be here in person this weekend.
+This will be our twelfth national conference, and it will be our final national conference.
+I know a lot of listeners plan to be here in person this weekend.
 It will also be a special conference because you, Pastor John, will be giving five of the sessions yourself.
 You’ve never done that.

 I know the Bible is relevant to this person’s daily life.
 He says he doesn’t feel like it is.
 I know it is.
 And here is how I know.
-The Bible says whether you eat or drink or whatever you do, do all to the glory of God.
-The Bible says: Render service with a good will as to the Lord and not to man.
-So at work is he rendering service to the Lord, not to man, knowing that whatever good anyone does he will receive back form the Lord?
-So this person’s life and job fits in the category of whatever he does.
-And rendering service.
+The Bible says, “Whether you eat or drink, or whatever you do, do all to the glory of God” (1 Corinthians 10:31).
+The Bible says, “Render service with a good will as to the Lord and not to man” (Ephesians 6:7–8).
+So, at work is he “rendering service to the Lord, not to man, knowing that whatever good anyone does, he will receive back from the Lord?”
+This person’s life and job fit in the category of whatever he does in rendering service.
 At least it ought to.
-All of life is to be lived to the glory of God and only in the Bible can we not only learn how to do this, but find the spiritual power to do it.
+All of life is to be lived to the glory of God, and only in the Bible can we not only learn how to do this, but find the spiritual power to do it.

-So my answer is: It is so obvious the Bible is relevant for this fellow’s work and his life.
-But really it comes down to this.
-Does he or she want to see the greatest treasure in the universe?
+So my answer is, It is so obvious that the Bible is relevant for this fellow’s work and his life.
+But really it comes down to this: Does he or she want to see the greatest treasure in the universe?
 Does he desire to know Jesus and enjoy Jesus more than anything?
 Does he love people so much that he grieves over the fact that they don’t know Jesus and will be lost forever without him?
 That is the question.